 Set during the final year of middle school.
 Eighth Grade follows Kayla (Elsie Fisher), who’s confident video blogging alter ego, hides the insecurities of her own inner thoughts and place in school.
 Despite a confident online presence, Kayla struggles to find belonging in her middle school.
 With her longing for friendship and visibility in peer groups based on popularity and confidence.

-Meanwhile, social media sits at the heart of Burnham’s exploration of adolescence, while playing a central role in Kayla’s journey.
+Meanwhile, social media sits at the heart of Burnham’s exploration of adolescence while playing a central role in Kayla’s journey.
 With Burham confidently exploring the newly emerging interface between life in an online and offline world.
 Highlighting both the stress and comfort social media creates.
-While bringing his own personal insight of a career kickstarted on YouTube to the cinema screen.
-However, unlike many other films, Burnham has no intention of endulging in moralistic messages on the place or purpose of social media.
-Instead exploring the escapism social media allows for many young people, whether realistic in construct or not.
+While bringing his insight of a career kickstarted on YouTube to the cinema screen.
+However, unlike many other films, Burnham has no intention of indulging in moralistic messages on the place or purpose of social media.
+Instead, exploring the escapism social media allows for many young people, whether realistic in construct or not.
 With young people using pictures, videos and likes to portray who they desire to be.
 While replacing the reality of the stumbling, insecure and awkward teenagers they really are.

 But away from its reflection of our modern world of social media.
 Eighth Grade also beautifully explores the emotional and social journey into adult life.
-Reflecting back to the audience the social challenges and personal conflict inherent in early teenage identity.
-While reminding us, no matter of our age, the impact our teenage years have on social development.
+Reflecting on the audience, the social challenges, and personal conflict inherent in early teenage identity.
+While reminding us, no matter our age, of the impact our adolescent years have on social development.

 Meanwhile, the beauty of Eighth Grade’s screenplay, direction and performances is wrapped by a musical score that ripples with the unconventionality and awkwardness of teenage life.
 Reflecting its characters and settings impeccably.
-Ultimately creating one of the finest coming of age films in generation.
+Ultimately creating one of the finest ‘coming of age’ films in a generation.